iqbalsetiawan/eduqat_assesment/README.md

 ## Deployment

-This project has been deployed to Vercel at https://eduqat.vercel.app for public access.
+This project has been deployed to Netlify at https://eduqat.netlify.app/ for public access.